abdulazeem-tk4vr/abdulazeem-tk4vr/README.md

 <h1 align="center">Hi 👋, I'm Abdul Azeem Shaik</h1>
-<h3 align="center">An engineering enthusiast working as a SWE at Shardeum with major in Electronics and Communication from BITS Pilani.</h3>
+<h3 align="center">An engineering enthusiast working as a SWE at Shardeum with major in Electronics and Communication Engineering from BITS Pilani.</h3>

 - 🔭 Looking forward to opportunities.